Fundacion-de-Neurociencias/neurodiagnoses/README.md

 ---

 ## Scientific Foundation & Core Architecture
+## Scientific Foundation & Core Architecture

 The scientific foundation of Neurodiagnoses has evolved towards a fully transparent, "glass-box" approach, centered around a **probabilistic, evidence-based Bayesian inference engine**.
-This moves away from opaque "black-box" models.
-The core logic is implemented in `tools/bayesian_engine/core.py`.
+This moves away from opaque "black-box" models and allows for a fully traceable and explainable diagnostic process.

-### 1. The Knowledge Base: The Source of Truth
+### 1. The Dynamic Knowledge Base

-The engine is powered by a human-readable and machine-readable Knowledge Base stored in simple CSV files (`data/knowledge_base/`).
-This KB is populated through a sophisticated, dual-pathway, semi-automated pipeline:
+The engine is powered by a human-readable and machine-readable Knowledge Base.
+This is not a static database; it's a dynamic ecosystem designed to grow continuously through a dual-pathway pipeline:

-- **Vía 1 (Top-Down Synthesis):** An autonomous orchestrator (`workflows/knowledge_ingestion/7_knowledge_orchestrator.py`) processes a manifest of scientific topics (`topics.csv`), queries public academic databases like **PubMed** for meta-analyses, and uses a Large Language Model (via Groq API) to extract structured "atomic evidence".
+-   **Vía 1 (Autonomous Synthesis):** An autonomous agent periodically scans public academic databases (like **PubMed**) for new high-quality evidence (e.g., meta-analyses, clinical guidelines).
+It then uses a Large Language Model to extract and integrate this knowledge automatically.
-- **Vía 2 (Bottom-Up ETL):** For high-throughput granular data, dedicated parsers (e.g., `parsers/gwas_api_parser.py`, `parsers/adni_imaging_parser.py`) ingest and process large datasets from sources like the GWAS Catalog and ADNI. n### Herramienta Recomendada para Vía 2: Microsoft Data Formulator Para la exploración, limpieza y transformación rápida de nuevos ficheros de datos (e.g., CSVs de cohortes), hemos validado e integrado **Microsoft Data Formulator**.
-Esta herramienta AI-powered permite a los investigadores realizar operaciones complejas de ETL usando lenguaje natural e interacción gráfica, acelerando drásticamente la creación de nuevos ficheros para la Base de Conocimiento.
-**Setup para Data Formulator:**
-1. Instala la herramienta: `pip install data-formulator`
-2. Crea tu fichero `api-keys.env` a partir de la plantilla `api-keys.env.template` y añade tu clave de API (Groq o OpenAI).
-3. Lanza la herramienta: `data_formulator`
-4. Accede a la interfaz a través de la pestaña 'PORTS' de tu Codespace.
+-   **Vía 2 (High-Throughput ETL):** For large, granular datasets (e.g., genomics, imaging atlases), the ecosystem uses dedicated tools to perform Extract, Transform, Load (ETL) operations, turning massive raw data files into structured, actionable knowledge.
+We recommend **Microsoft Data Formulator** for this workflow.

 ### 2. The Bayesian Engine: The Reasoning Core

-The `BayesianEngine` is the brain of the system.
+The engine is the brain of the system.
 Its key features are:
-- **Tridimensional Evidence:** It is designed to ingest likelihoods (sensitivity, specificity, odds ratios, etc.) from all three diagnostic axes: **Axis 1 (Etiology)**, **Axis 2 (Molecular Profile)**, and **Axis 3 (Phenotype)**.
+-   **Tridimensional Evidence:** It is designed to ingest and reason upon likelihoods from all three diagnostic axes: **Axis 1 (Etiology)**, **Axis 2 (Molecular Profile)**, and **Axis 3 (Phenotype)**.
-- **Iterative Reasoning:** It processes multiple pieces of patient evidence sequentially, updating the diagnostic probability with each new finding.
+-   **Iterative Reasoning:** It processes multiple pieces of evidence sequentially, updating the diagnostic probability with each new finding, mimicking the process of differential diagnosis.
-- **Uncertainty Quantification:** It performs Monte Carlo simulations to calculate not just a single probability, but a **95% Credibility Interval**, providing an honest assessment of the confidence in its conclusions.
+-   **Uncertainty Quantification:** It performs Monte Carlo simulations to calculate not just a single probability, but a **95% Credibility Interval**, providing an honest assessment of the confidence in its own conclusions.

 ### 3. Expert-in-the-Loop: Curated Knowledge Ingestion

 A key feature of the ecosystem is the ability for experts to enrich the Knowledge Base directly.
 The user interface includes a dedicated tab for **"Curated Knowledge Ingestion,"** allowing a user to provide a URL or DOI of a relevant scientific paper.
-The system will then automatically scrape, process, and integrate the extracted knowledge into the database, ensuring the system remains continuously updated with cutting-edge research.
+The system will then automatically scrape, process, and integrate the extracted knowledge, ensuring it remains continuously updated with cutting-edge research.

----

 ## Multi-Disease XAI Pipeline and Clinical Dashboard

 As part of our goal to build a robust and clinically relevant ecosystem, we have implemented a modular pipeline for analyzing multiple neurodegenerative disorders (NDDs) with a focus on explainability and model governance.